11maheshmali11-spec/Swiggy-Analysis---Using-Excel/README.md

 - Average Rating

-## 🛠 Tools & Skills Used
+## 🛠 Tools & Skills Gained Or Key Learnings
+in this project, I gained knowledge and practical experience in:
 - Microsoft Excel
-- Advanced Excel Formulas
+- Advanced Excel formulas
-- Pivot Tables & Pivot Charts
+- Pivot Tables and Pivot Charts
-- Slicers and Slicer Formatting
+- Slicers and slicer formatting
 - Excel UI tools and dashboard design techniques

-## 🚀 Key Learnings
-Through this project, I gained practical knowledge of:
-- Advanced Excel formulas
-- Pivot Tables and data summarization
-- Using slicers for interactivity
-- Formatting dashboards to make them attractive and user-friendly

 ## 📚 Learning Source
 - YouTube tutorial (used for learning and practice purposes)